Iberia Talento a bordo Team

 Antía Jácome (Canoeing)

 Spanish canoeing in calm waters can remain so thanks to the figure of Antía Jácome (Pontevedra, 1999).
-This canoeist from Galicia, who won silver at the 2021 World Championships in Copenhague and gold at the 2022 European Championships in Munich, will reach Paris as one of the queens in her speciality (C1), willing to follow the trail of other great Spanish canoeists, like Teresa Portela or Maialen Chourraut.
+This Galician canoeist, who won gold at the 2022 European Championships in Munich and silver at the 2023 World Championships in Duisburg, will reach Paris as one of the queens in her speciality, willing to follow the trail of other great Spanish female canoeists, like Teresa Portela or Maialen Chourraut.

 Gerard Descarrega (Paralympic Athletics)

 When he was four, Gerard Descarrega (Reus, 1994) was diagnosed with retinitis pigmentosa, which made him gradually lose his eyesight.
 But no adversity will stop him...
-In 2016, he won the gold medal at the Rio Paralympics (400 metres), a success he ratified in Tokyo.
-Recently, as proof of his urge to excel, he became the first blind athlete to hit the summit of Mount Kenya.
+In 2016, he won the gold medal at the Rio Paralympics (400 m), a success he ratified in Tokyo.
+A fan of hiking, he became the first blind athlete to hit the summit of Mount Kenya.

 Adriana Cerezo (Taekwondo)